TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkPolicyGroupMember](Get-JcSdkPolicyGroupMember.md)
-This endpoint returns all the Configuration (Policy) Groups a Configuration (Policy) is a member of.
+This endpoint returns all the Policy Groups a Policy is a member of.

 #### Sample Request
 ```